IsacPasianotto/Parallel-Programming-HPC/mat-mat-mul/README.md

 - **CUDA**: the product is computed using the `cublasDgemm` function of the `CUBLAS` library.

+**Observation**: There are some assumptions to make this algorithm work:

+- Each process has enough memory to store the local portion of the matrices.
+- This mean that at least every process should be able to store at list $\ \simeq 3N$ elements
+- The number of processing elements is much smaller than the size of the matrix $N$.
+- The number of processing is enough to store the entire matrices $A$, $B$ and $C$.

 ## How to compile and run the code